-Failure to comply with any one or more of these award requirements -- whether a condition set out in full below, a condition incorporated by reference below, or a certification or assurance related to conduct during the award period -- may result in the Division of Criminal Justice (DCJ) and/or Office of Justice Programs ("OJP") or Office on Violence Against Women ("OVW") taking appropriate action with respect to the recipient and the award.
-Among other things, the DCJ and/or Department of Justice "DOJ" may withhold award funds, disallow costs, or suspend or terminate the award.
-DCJ and DOJ, including OJP, also may take other legal action as appropriate.
+Failure to comply with any one or more of these award requirements -- whether a condition set out in full below, a condition incorporated by reference below, or a certification or assurance related to conduct during the award period -- may result in the Division of Criminal Justice (DCJ), Office of Justice Programs ("OJP") or Office on Violence Against Women ("OVW") taking appropriate action with respect to the recipient and the award.
+Among other things, the Department of Justice "DOJ" may withhold award funds, disallow costs, or suspend or terminate the award.
+DOJ, including OJP, and DCJ also may take other legal action as appropriate.